CassieMarie0728/my-awesomeness/README.md

 - [1N3/ReverseAPK](https://github.com/1N3/ReverseAPK) - Quickly analyze and reverse engineer Android packages
 - [ASHWIN990/ADB-Toolkit](https://github.com/ASHWIN990/ADB-Toolkit) - ADB-Toolkit V2 for easy ADB tricks with many perks in all one.
 ENJOY!
 - [AryanVBW/LinuxDroid](https://github.com/AryanVBW/LinuxDroid) - The most powerful security toolkit for Android: without rooting your device.
 Run security tools like Nmap, Metasploit, and Wireshark on your Android device without voiding your warranty.
 Access a wide range of penetration testing tools and utilities, right from your Android phone or tablet.
+- [Botspot/cloudbuddy](https://github.com/Botspot/cloudbuddy) - CloudBuddy is the ultimate wizard for cloud storage.
+It uses rclone to connect to your cloud drives, download from them, upload to them, mount them to your file manager, and more.
+In addition, CloudBuddy features an interactive file browser to easily generate shareable links and to perform various server-side operations.
 - [Botspot/pi-apps](https://github.com/Botspot/pi-apps) - Raspberry Pi App Store for Open Source Projects
 - [DevCoreXOfficial/termux-n8n](https://github.com/DevCoreXOfficial/termux-n8n) -
 - [EXALAB/Anlinux-Resources](https://github.com/EXALAB/Anlinux-Resources) - Scripts, Rootfs and other content for AnLinux